 Appointed July 2013

-Graham resigned as director of GI Dynamics on 24 November 2017.
-Graham also resigned as Chairman of Anglo American Australia Limited, with effect from 30 June 2016 and also as Chairman and Director of Stockland Corporation Limited with effect from 27 October 2016.
+Graham resigned as Chairman of Anglo American Australia Limited, with effect from 30 June 2016 and also as Chairman and Director of Stockland Corporation Limited with effect from 27 October 2016.

 Graham was managing director of Perpetual Limited from 1995-2003.
 Prior to joining Perpetual, Graham was national managing partner of leading national law firm, Blake Dawson (now Ashurst).
 Before this, Graham was a partner of McKinsey & Company, a leading international firm of management consultants.